nicoskia/spotifyminiplayer/README.md

 # Spotify Mini-Player
 An amateur attempt at a Spotify Mini-Player for Windows!
+Visit the "Releases" tab at the top to find the latest installer.

 ![screenshot](https://raw.githubusercontent.com/nicoskia/spotifyminiplayer/master/spotify.PNG)